Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 More laughs.
 It was a shame that Daniel didn’t have as much footage of Vemik being his usual enthusiastically curious mobile disaster-area self to show this time, but it had all been off-topic.
 He was here to make a *point* after all.

-"This is all very entertaining…" Steven said, and brought the conversation back on script.
+"This is all very entertaining..."
+Steven said, and brought the conversation back on script.

 "There is a point to it," Daniel promised.
 "Two points, really.
 The first is that we do the same thing.
-Every time Russian bombers stray near British airspace, every time the US sends a carrier group through the South China Sea, every time soldiers goose-step at each other across a demilitarized zone…it’s the same thing.
+Every time Russian bombers stray near British airspace, every time the US sends a carrier group through the South China Sea, every time soldiers goose-step at each other across a demilitarized zone... it’s the same thing.
 It just *feels* less civilized when the Ten’Gewek do it because we’ve been doing it for longer and we’ve added a few layers of harmless pomp and ceremony.
 We probe each other’s borders and posture, and so do they.
-The only difference is that their cutting edge military technology is a steel knife, while ours is a Firebird or a Weaver…
+The only difference is that their cutting edge military technology is a steel knife, while ours is a Firebird or a Weaver...

 "But the *big* point," he continued, "was summed up beautifully by Xiù in that clip. *‘He’s a man of the tribe.
 He has to fight.’* The Ten’Gewek live something on a daily basis that’s becoming increasingly absent from our lives: *Purpose.* Belonging.
 Being part of something bigger than working for somebody else’s profit just so you can make rent at the end of the month."